saeedghsh/arrangement/NOTES.rst

       clean-up, and speed-up
       ----------------------
-      [ ] ask Slawomir:
+      [ ] supposedly quick
+	I'm sure now that so many of the self.variables are removed from self., each method, such as construct_nodes() and construct_edges() could be improved. they were horrible, very index dependant mostly because of these ipsCurveTVal, ipsCurveIdx, curveIpsTVal, curveIpsIdx.
+	Generate nodes and edges right after computing their values, instead of storing in a list

-      shall I move those methods that are not useful after decomposition?
+      [ ] shall I move those methods that are not useful after decomposition?
 	- edgeList_to_mplPath
 	- store_curves
 	- find_successor_halfEdge